near/docs/docs/develop/contracts/overview.md

 sidebar_label: Overview
 ---

-> Smart Contracts are the backend of your application that runs code and stores data on the blockchain.
+> Smart Contracts are the back-end of your application that runs code and stores data on the blockchain.
 All smart contracts on NEAR must be compiled to [WebAssembly](https://webassembly.org/) or simply WASM.
 Currently, we support two languages [AssemblyScript](https://www.assemblyscript.org/) and [Rust](https://www.rust-lang.org/) with custom software development kits (SDKs) to assist in their creation.

 Although developers use one of two technologies to write and compile Smart Contracts on the NEAR platform: